nwg-piotr/nwg-displays/README.md

 ```

 - `view-scale` does not need to be changed manually.
 The GUI takes care of that.
 - `snap-threshold` specifies the flush margin of widgets representing displays.
-I added this value just in case, as I have no hi DPI display to test the stuff on.
+I added this value just in case, as I have no high-DPI display to test the stuff on.
 - `indicator-timeout` determines how long (in milliseconds) the overlay identifying screens should be visible.
 Set 0 to turn overlays off.